TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Logging Into the SCALE UI

-Use a computer with access to the same network as the TrueNAS system, either enter the host name and domain or IP address assigned to the primary network interface in a web browser to connect to the SCALE web interface.
+Use a computer with access to the same network as the TrueNAS system.
+Enter the host name and domain or IP address assigned to the primary network interface in a web browser to connect to the SCALE web interface.

 The browser used to access the SCALE UI can impact the quality of your user experience.
 We generally recommend using Firefox, Edge, or Chrome.